Stop the Execution of Andrew Lukehart in Florida

 [Your Name]

-We are writing to you regarding Andrew Lukehart, who is scheduled for execution in Florida on June 1, 2026 for the 1997 murder of Gabrielle Hanshaw.
+We are writing to you regarding Andrew Lukehart, who is scheduled for execution in Florida on June 2, 2026, for the 1997 murder of Gabrielle Hanshaw.
+There are three primary areas of deep concern.

-We believe in accountability, and have sympathy for the victim's family members, friends and community.
+We believe in accountability and have sympathy for the victim's family members, friends, and community.
 Their loss is tragic and unimaginable.
-But true justice and accountability does not require execution.
+But true justice and accountability do not require execution.
 A sentence of life without the possibility of parole protects society while also recognizing the human capacity for redemption and the role of childhood trauma in shaping adult behavior.

 Florida’s record-breaking pace of executions is a moral and constitutional crisis.
 Each new warrant signed undercuts the rule of law, retraumatizes families, and moves us further from true justice.